Course Listing

 Course Description:

 This foundational course examines the basic doctrines and issues of contract law, including the creation of rights and obligations from voluntary undertakings, the doctrines which circumscribe the circumstances under which the law permits a dissolution of the contract, and the remedies that the law provides for the breach of contractual obligations.
-In exploring the constituent components of contracts - formation, privity, frustration, breach, remedies, terms and vitiating factors - the course also examines challenges to the traditional model of contract law, tensions arising from the pulls of certainty and fairness, and other broader issues.
+In exploring the constituent components of contracts - formation, privity, frustration, breach, remedies, terms and vitiating factors - the course also examines challenges to the traditional model of contract law, tensions arising from the pulls of certainty and fairness, the interaction between contract and other areas of private law such as tort and unjust enrichment, and other broader issues.

 Course Convenor: A/P Sandra Booysen & A/P Tan Zhong Xing

-Co-teacher(s): Prof Mindy Chen-Wishart; A/P Dora Neo; A/P Kelry Loi; Mr Benjamin Wong; Mr Fok Theng Fong
+Co-teacher(s): Prof Mindy Chen-Wishart; Prof Wayne Courtney (Sem 1 only); A/P Kelry Loi; Mr Benjamin Wong; Mr Adam Goh

 Course Codes: LC1003